pdidev/pdi/plugins/flowvr/README.md

 Original flowvr source files are in directories `flowvr_original`.

-\subsection run_app Running the application
+\subsection flowvr_run_app Running the application

 1. Go to examples folder: `cd pdi_plugin-flowvr/src/FLOWVR_PLUGIN-build/examples`
 2. Run `source flowvr-config.sh`.
 Now your environment is ready.
 3. Run flowvr daemon on your system (best in new terminal, repeat 1. and 2.): `flowvrd --top`
 4. Inside `$example_name` directory generate the flowvr configuration files by: `python $example_name.py` and run example by: `flowvr $example_name`

-\subsection tictac Tictac example
+\subsection flowvr_tictac Tictac example

 Consists of 2 modules: